Framing structural identifiability in terms of parameter symmetries: Local structural identifiability and parameter symmetries

-\begin{cor}[Global structural identifiability in terms of universal parameter invariants] The (globally) \textit{structurally identifiable} parameter quantities of the system of output ODEs in Eq.~\eqref{eq:ODE_sys_output} are given by its universal parameter invariants. \end{cor} Subsequently, we use a toy example to illustrate that calculating the universal parameter invariants provides information that is consistent with the findings of the standard differential algebra approach.
+\begin{cor}[Local structural identifiability of parameter combinations in terms of universal parameter invariants] The \textit{locally structurally identifiable} parameter quantities of the output ODE system in Eq.~\eqref{eq:ODE_sys_output} are given by its universal parameter invariants. \end{cor}

+The result in Cor. \ref{cor:structural_identifiability_symmetries} highlights an important difference between the standard differential algebra approach for determining structural identifiability and the approach based on parameter symmetries.
+The former approach finds the globally identifiable parameter quantities whereas the latter finds locally structurally identifiable parameter quantities.
+Moreover, the globally structurally identifiable parameter quantities can always be written as a function of the locally structurally identifiable parameter quantities and, based on Cor. \ref{cor:structural_identifiability_symmetries}, this means that any globally structurally identifiable parameter quantity can indeed be written as a function of the universal parameter invariants.
+Subsequently, we show that these conclusions are also true in the general case.
+We begin by providing an explanation for why the standard differential algebra approach always finds universal parameter invariants.